Compensation for commercial waste

 - packaging waste in hazardous waste.

-To calculate how much producers (via VANA) need to pay waste-producing companies for commercial packaging waste, the Danish Environmental Protection Agency sets key figures, which are adjusted once a year.
+To calculate how much the producers (via VANA) must pay to the waste-producing companies for commercial packaging waste, the Danish Environmental Protection Agency sets key figures that are regulated once a year.

 Calculation

-VANA calculates the payment for the collection, transportation, and treatment of commercial packaging waste from waste producers using the formulas below:
+VANA calculates the payment for collection, transport, and treatment of commercial packaging waste from waste producers using the formulas below:

-- Amount to be paid = number of tons * allocation key for packaging share * (key figures for collection + key figures for treatment).
+- Amount to be paid = number of tons * allocation key for packaging share * (key figure for collection + key figure for treatment).

 For combined collection, the following formula is used: